 These pelvic muscles surround both the anus and the primary sexual organs.
 Orgasms in both men and women are often associated with other involuntary actions, including vocalizations and muscular spasms in other areas.
-Beside this, generally euphoric sensation is associated with orgasm.
+Beside this, the most recognized sign of orgasm is a euphoric sensation.

-Afterwards orgasm occurs, it generally causes perceived tiredness, and both males and females often feel a need to rest.
+After orgasm occurs, it generally causes perceived tiredness, and both males and females often feel a need to rest.
 This has recently been attributed to the release of prolactin, which is a typical neuroendocrine response in depressed mood and irritation .
-Recent study indicated significant differences in brain activity during the female and male orgasm.
+A recent study indicated significant differences in brain activity during the female and male orgasm.
 Even scans showed that both the female and male orgasm shut down areas in the brain associated with anxiety and fear.
-It has been found that the male orgasm focused the brain on sensory input from the genitals a little bit more than a female orgasm.
+It has been found that the male orgasm focused the brain on sensory input from the genitals a little bit more than the female orgasm.

 Following ejaculation, a refractory period usually occurs.
 This is a period during which a man cannot have another orgasm.
 This period can be anywhere from under a minute to over half a day, depending on age and other individual factors, although a few cases have been reported of men who appear to have no refractory period at all.

 Male Prostate Orgasm